 Nadine served as CEO of HOW (Helping Others Worldwide) 501(C)3 from 2009-2011, creating and executing a Healing Art Programs for orphaned youth in Sierra Leone, Africa.
 Incorporating art, meditation, mindfulness, trauma awareness, character development and goal setting, the programming was effective, fun and created deep bonds between students and teachers.
 Of the students they worked with, two went on to win national art competitions, one completed a book, and many showed a decrease in stress symptoms when she returned two years later with a newly enhanced curriculum.

 True Connection was founded to expand the Healing Arts Program locally in Los Angeles and Compton in 2012.
 For the next six years she led volunteers in providing Healing Arts Programming to kids in low-income areas and homeless youth.
-It was two years ago that Nadine felt called to join the SEL movement in education.
-Seeing it as a promising route to spreading everything she believes in, to kids in schools, home and communities across the nation.
-Thus, she collaborated with professionals to create the HiEQ Curriculum.
-Nadine has a deep seeded passion for stewarding our youth and creating new systems that educate the whole child.
+Since then, Nadine joined the SEL movement in education, viewing it as a promising route to spreading everything she believes in to kids in schools, homes and communities across the nation.
+Thus, she collaborated with professionals to create True Connection’s HiEQ Curriculum and now sits on the SEL4CA Alliance Providers Committee.
+Nadine has a deep-rooted passion for stewarding our youth by educating the whole child.

 A graduate of the University of Michigan (Bachelor of Theatre Arts, 2000), Tenley Hardin began her teaching career in 2000 at the San Francisco Shakespeare Festival as Director of Camps and theatre instructor.
 In 2005, she attained her Master of Arts in English and Master of Arts in Teaching from Belmont University.